 Beginning January 1, 2021, eligible individuals may begin taking:

-- Family Leave: up to 12 weeks of leave to 1) bond with their child within the first 12 months after birth or adoption/foster care placement or 2) due to a qualifying exigency arising out of the fact that a family member is on active duty or has been notified of an impending call to active duty in the Armed Forces;
+- Up to 12 weeks of leave to 1) bond with their child within the first 12 months after birth or adoption/foster care placement or 2) due to a qualifying exigency arising out of the fact that a family member is on active duty or has been notified of an impending call to active duty in the Armed Forces;

-- Medical Leave: up to 20 weeks of medical leave for the individual’s own serious health condition; and
+- Up to 20 weeks of medical leave for the individual’s own serious health condition; and

 - Up to 26 weeks to care for a covered service member.

-Serious health condition means an illness, injury, impairment or physical or mental condition that involves 1) inpatient care in a hospital, hospice, or residential medical facility; or 2) continuing treatment by a healthcare provider.
+Serious health condition is defined by the Law as an illness, injury, impairment or physical or mental condition that involves 1) inpatient care in a hospital, hospice, or residential medical facility; or 2) continuing treatment by a healthcare provider.

-Eligible individuals can take up to a total of 26 total weeks of paid leave per benefit year.
+Eligible individuals can take up to 26 total weeks of paid leave per benefit year.

 Who is paying for this?

-Paid leave will be funded through a payroll tax of up to .63% on covered individuals’ earnings up to a certain limit ($132,900 in 2019).
+Paid leave will be funded through a payroll tax of up to .75% on covered individuals’ earnings up to a certain limit, to be established annually by the Social Security Administration ($132,900 in 2019).
 Employers with 25 or more workers will be required to contribute a portion of this amount.
-Contributions will be submitted quarterly through the Department of Revenue’s MassTaxConnect system.
+Contributions will be submitted quarterly to the Department of Family and Medical Leave through the Department of Revenue’s MassTaxConnect system.